 An Accurate Solution for Credit Value Adjustment (CVA) and Wrong Way Risk

-This paper presents a new framework for credit value adjustment (CVA) that is a relatively new area of financial derivative modeling and trading.
+This paper presents a Least Square Monte Carlo approach for accurately calculating credit value adjustment (CVA).
 In contrast to previous studies, the model relies on the probability distribution of a default time/jump rather than the default time itself, as the default time is usually inaccessible.
 As such, the model can achieve a high order of accuracy with a relatively easy implementation.
-We find that the prices of risky contracts are normally determined via backward induction when their payoffs could be positive or negative.
+We find that the valuation of a defaultable derivative is normally determined via backward induction when their payoffs could be positive or negative.
 Moreover, the model can naturally capture wrong or right way risk.

 Keywords: credit value adjustment (CVA), wrong way risk, right way risk, credit risk modeling, risky valuation, default time approach (DTA), default probability approach (DPA), collateralization, margin and netting